 Attempt to repeat the epic crossing of Ernest Shackleton and trek for up to three days from King Haakon Bay to Stromness.
 The crossing distance is 35 to 50 kilometres depending on the route, and involves crossing large, heavily crevassed glaciers and alpine passes.
 Experience in crevassed alpine terrain is essential.
 Please contact ExpeditionTrips for details.

-Luggage transfer from hotel in Ushuaia to ship on day of boarding; transfer from ship to Stanley airport, including tour of Stanley; transfer from ship to Stanley airport, including tour of Stanley; flight from Stanley to Punta Arenas or Santiago (no reduced fare for finishing in Punta Arenas); cabin accommodation on the ship; daily cabin service; meals, snacks, tea and coffee during the voyage; lectures and guide services; gumboots (for loan onboard); polar expedition jacket (to keep); voyage journal (one per booking); access to on board doctor and basic medical services; port taxes and service charges; entry fees to historic landings sites.
+Luggage transfer from hotel in Ushuaia to ship on day of boarding; transfer from ship to Stanley airport, including tour of Stanley; transfer from ship to Stanley airport, including tour of Stanley; flight from Stanley to Punta Arenas or Santiago (no reduced fare for finishing in Punta Arenas); cabin accommodations and meals aboard the ship; daily cabin service; snacks, tea and coffee during the voyage; lectures and guide services; gumboots (for loan onboard); polar expedition jacket (to keep); voyage journal (one per booking); access to on board doctor and basic medical services; port taxes and service charges; entry fees to historic landings sites.
 Subject to change without notice.

 Airfare except flight from Stanley to Punta Arenas or Santiago; airport arrival or departure taxes; accommodation and transfers not mentioned in the itinerary; visa, passport, and vaccination charges; fuel surcharge may apply; optional sea kayaking and alpine crossing; optional excursions not included in the itinerary; items of a personal nature including but not limited to: alcoholic beverages and soft drinks, laundry services, personal clothing, medical expenses, gratuities, internet or phone charges; travel insurance and/or emergency evacuation charges.